Secodis/TSS-WEB/README.md

-# An Open Framework of Security Requirements for Web-based Applications & Services

-This is the official site of TSS-WEB, an open requirement framework consisting more than 200 general AppSec requirements.
+This is the official site of TSS-WEB, an *open requirement framework for Web-based applications & services*.
 All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, and NIST), along with our own experiences in this field.

 For instance, implementing TSS-WEB also meets 14.2.1 control ("Secure Development Policy") of ISO/IEC 27002.
 Detailed compliance mappings are detailed below.